devlemire/angular-1-afternoon/README.md

 <br />

-Let's begin by creating a `js` file at the root of the project.
+Let's begin by creating a `js` folder at the root of the project.
 We'll use this folder to hold all our Angular javascript files.
 Inside this folder, create two new files: `app.js` and `friendCtrl.js`.
 We'll create our Angular application in `js/app.js`.
 Let's open this file and create an Angular application called `myApp`.

 ```js
 angular.module("myApp", []);